Lexus LFA: 2005–2006

 In January 2005, the first LF-A concept premiered at the North American International Auto Show in Detroit, Michigan as a design study with no plans for production.
+Design was a collaboration between Toyota and Italian designer Leonardo Fioravanti.
 The first LF-A concept had an overall length of 173.2 in, while its wheelbase measured 101.6 in The concept was nearly 48 in in height, with a width of 73.2 in.
-Some news outlets reported the concept name as referring to Lexus Future-Advance, a claim later dismissed by Chief Engineer Tanahashi.
+Some news outlets reported the concept name as referring to Lexus Future-Advance, a claim later dismissed by Chief Engineer Haruhiko Tanahashi.
 The first LF-A concept featured a glass roof and side cameras mounted in the side mirrors.
 Twin rear radiators were installed behind the rear wheels, and visible behind large screens.
 The rear bumper featured a triple exhaust placed in an inverted triangle formation.
 The wheels were shaped like turbines, and air-scoops were placed on the C-pillars.
 Following enthusiastic public reaction for the LF-A concept on the auto show circuit, development continued with a greater emphasis on a possible production model.
 Concurrently, Lexus was preparing for the launch of its long-rumored F marque series of performance vehicles, with a production LF-A being a possible future member of this lineup.
 Reports in 2006 suggested that the LF-A concept car had received the green-light for production, however these reports were not officially confirmed.